Skip to footer content

 });

 The above code configures the basic Express.js server to serve a single-page application.
 At the beginning, the modules 'express' and 'path' are imported.
-The Snowpack is a lightweight web framework of Node.js for handling server-side logic, while the 'Path' is the Node.js module to deal with file paths.
+'Express' is a lightweight web framework of Node.js for handling server-side logic, while 'path' is the Node.js module to deal with file paths.
 An Express application is then created and saved into the variable app, while the server port is set to either the environment variable PORT or defaults to 3000.

 snowpack NPM (How It Works For Developers): Figure 2 - Express.js integration with Snowpack